Fayzahsaid/Spotify-text-analytics/README.md

 ## Business Value

 This analysis demonstrates how companies like Spotify can:
-- Use **text analytics** to monitor customer satisfaction in real-time
+- Use **text analytics** to monitor customer satisfaction in real-time.
 - Apply **sentiment trends** to identify at-risk user groups.
 - Leverage **topic clusters** to prioritize feature updates.
 - Align customer voice with strategic frameworks (e.g., Porter’s Five Forces)